sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 Anyone on the team can join a research session as an observer and notetaker.
 Observing and notetaking during user interviews and testing sessions is an amazing way to get a first-hand look at how others use our products and ideas, and your role as a notetaker is a huge help for the team.

 See "[So you’re about to help us with user testing](../../../product/process/user_research/user_research_observer.md)" to learn what to expect during user research sessions and how to take great notes.

-#### User research calendar

-We use a shared [Sourcegraph Cloud Research calendar](https://calendar.google.com/calendar/u/0?cid=Y185ZG9oYmJxOW5mYW50cDVva2t1dHBpMnJha0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to schedule and surface research activities.
-When new research sessions are scheduled, they will be automatically duplicated to the Cloud SaaS team calendar, and the Cloud SaaS team invited as attendees (note that attendance is always optional, but we haven’t found a way to reflect this in the automatic event).

 ### Working agreements